 Freelancers & Consultants

-vCard + portfolio URL.
+vCard plus portfolio URL.
 Let people save your contact and see your work in the same scan.
-Use a dynamic code so you can update your portfolio URL without reprinting cards.
+Use a dynamic code so you can update your portfolio URL without reprinting cards when you launch a new site.

 Real Estate Agents